A natural basis for intersection numbers: Introduction

 \end{definition}

 Equation \eqref{eq:g0int} translates into $A_{0,n}(\textbf{x}) = (x_1 + \dots + x_n)^{n-3}$, and rewriting it in terms of symmetric elementary polynomials $e_i$ gives

 Notice that only factors of the type $e_1$ appear in genus zero, and that there is no obvious reason a priori why factors $e_j$, $j>1$, wouldn't show up.
-The formula in genus one is also known, and it reads
+The formula in genus one is also known (see e.g. \cite{LiuXu_npoint} and references within), and it reads

 where the convention that negative factorials vanish is used.
 In terms of the normalized amplitudes it becomes